darkred/Userscripts/BugMeNot/README.md

 **How to use:**

-After installing this script, go to any page that requires Sign in.
+After installing this script _(tested in Greasemonkey)_, go to any page that requires sign in.
 Click on either the `Username` or the `Password` textbox.
 This is what will appear:
 ![image](https://i.imgur.com/bMyO0Un.jpg)
 (the `1/-` means the 1st login out of yet unknown available logins)